pchalamet/SpanAlgebra/README.md

 ````

 ## Union
-Compute the union of 2 lists of spans.
+Compute the union of two lists of spans.

 ````
 input1: